-Let’s go into more detail about the best things to do on your Bali route 2 weeks and where to stay in each of these locations!
+Read on to discover the best things to do on your Bali route 2 weeks and where to stay in each of these locations!

 Canggu is one of the most popular places to stay in Bali, attracting digital nomads, surfers, skaters, yogis, foodies, and travelers alike.

 It’s safe to say that Canggu is not to be missed during your visit to the Island of Gods.

 The easiest and most convenient way to get from the airport to Canggu upon arrival is to book a shared minivan or a private transfer online in advance.

-I always use Klook to book all of my transport, tours, and activities in Bali as they are the most reputable and reliable tour company.
+I always use Viator to book all of my transport, tours, and activities in Bali as they are the most reputable and reliable tour company.